 This metric carries less weight.

-Contrast this metric to a metric that you will be analysing only once per month, such as Monthly Budget.
+Contrast this metric to a metric that you will be analyzing only once per month, such as Monthly Budget.

-The Monthly Budget carries more weight than the AWB because you are analysing the Monthly Budget less frequently.
+The Monthly Budget carries more weight than the AWB because you are analyzing the Monthly Budget less frequently.

 There are only twelve opportunities in a year to adjust the monthly budget numbers.